madslundt/NetCoreMicroservicesSample/README.md

 `AddCore` is used with a type from each project that needs to include CQRS.

-#### Eventstores
+#### Event stores
 Event store is a database where all events published in the application are stored.
-This is used with eventsourcing and will be a write model for the application.
+This is used with event sourcing and will be a write model for the application.

-At the moment the eventstores supported are *MongoDb* and *EF core*.
+At the moment the event stores supported are *MongoDb* and *EF core*.

 `AddEventStore` is used with the aggregate as the type, and the Configuration and DbContextOptionsBuilder (only used with EF core) to include event store in the application.